-To begin designing the VUI for a skill, you need to understand how a user will interact with Alexa.
-A user wakes an Alexa-enabled device with the wake word and asks a question or makes a request.
-For Alexa-enabled devices with a screen, a user can touch the screen to interact with Alexa (if the skill supports the interaction).
+To create a voice user interface for your skill, you need to understand key voice design concepts.
+A user wakes an Alexa-enabled device with the wake word (“Alexa”) and asks a question or makes a request.
+For Alexa-enabled devices with a screen, a user can also touch the screen to interact with Alexa.

 The following videos show a few examples of how things could go wrong if you don’t carefully design a VUI for your skill.